An open letter to mayors and local government leaders

 Cities who commit to join Cities Race to Zero will pledge to adopt a science-based emissions reduction target to reach net zero by 2050 and an interim target which reflects a fair share of the 50% global reduction in CO2 by 2030, as identified in the IPCC Special Report on Global Warming to limit global temperature rise to 1.5°Celsius.
 A toolkit along with a set of resources are available to support cities in setting this target.
 Additionally, cities will pledge to commit to implementing at least one urgent, inclusive climate action and report their progress.

-For more information on the Cities Race to Zero criteria and how to join, please visit www.citiesracetozero.org And please register by October 14th to ensure that your city is counted ahead of COP26.
+For more information on the Cities Race to Zero criteria and how to join, please visit www.citiesracetozero.org and register by 14 October to ensure that your city is counted ahead of COP26.

 We hope you will join this important initiative in the lead up to COP26 in Glasgow and work with us as we implement these goals in communities across the country.

-Chair of C40 Cities Chair of Climate Mayors
+Sylvester Turner, Mayor of Houston and Chair of Climate Mayors